shariq1989/cookbook/content/recipe/double_chocolate_lowcarb_muffins.md

 * [Almond Flour](https://amzn.to/3r1D3P6)
 * [Cocoa Powder](https://amzn.to/3ANnCyp)
 * Sweetener: I use [monkfruit](https://amzn.to/3hZP1Vc) in this recipe for a few reasons.
-We always have on hand and it is the only one that doesn't leave me with a strange after-taste.
+We always have on hand, and it is the only one that doesn't leave me with a strange after-taste.
 * Baking Powder
 * Salt
 * Butter: Melted butter compliments the almond flour, which will easily dry out your baked goods if not paired well.